MichaelAJMitchell/Ecnetica/caoimhe_writeup.md

 the question- simpler questions will not have other topics but more complicated ones will.

--also a way to break questions down into sub questions of they get it wrong

 # basis stuff

 example of projecting mcq vector onto knowledge graph basis: given